 As theater artists, we strongly believe that there are shows made for Broadway, and shows that are not.
 Broadway tickets are expensive, and people are very selective in what they choose to see.
 Musicals that are successful on Broadway usually have large sets, large casts, and larger-than-life broad appeal.
 A "Broadway Musical" is a genre as much as it is a title.
 It's a lot of pressure to put on the production team and the show itself to compete for attention and make a profit.

 We have also seen the way Rag Dolly has thrived internationally.
-In a sharp contrast to the few original productions, these performances are done with the bare minimum of sets and costumes needed to portray the story, sometimes none at all.
+In sharp contrast to the few original productions, these performances are done with the bare minimum of sets and costumes needed to portray the story, sometimes none at all.
 We also look to the success of our 2025 staged reading, where audience members commented that the pulled-back and low budget staging— even the stage directions being read aloud by the ensemble— strengthened the storybook atmosphere and their experience.

 Even without a Broadway budget, we still want to preserve the show for future generations in the form of a proper album and proshot.
 But preserving Rag Dolly as a piece of theater that is able to be actively performed at any scale is what is most important to us.